 I’m not going to perpetuate the widespread myth that it’s easy to make a solid income working remotely… because it’s not!
-And the highest paying work-from-anywhere jobs are especially challenging.
+And the highest paying work-at-home jobs are especially challenging.

-Sure, there are ways to make money from anywhere that don’t require much effort or brain power, like taking surveys or clicking ads, but if you want to build a real business using actual skills to make a sustainable income from anywhere, you’re going to have to work for it.
+Sure, there are ways to make money from anywhere that don’t require much effort or brainpower, like or clicking ads, but if you want to build a real business using actual skills to make a sustainable income from anywhere, you’re going to have to work for it.

 You don’t have to have the skills right now, don’t worry — you can learn them (and it doesn’t have to break the bank).
 My point is that it’s next to impossible to make good money without training to gain the skills and practice to build those skills.